atlan-antillia/Image-Segmentation-Multiple-Myeloma/README.md

 2023/05/21: Modified to read and eval <b>loss</b> and <b>metrics</b> functions from a configuration file.
 </li>
 <li>
-2023/05/27: Updated MultipleMyelomaDataset to improve detection accuracy.
+2023/05/27: Modified MultipleMyelomaDataset class to bur the mask images.
 </li>

 <h2>